JJJRLP/BaseCapital/README.md

 Base Capital is a decentralized proprietary trading firm that enables traders to access firm capital through smart contract-enforced risk management.
 Built natively on Base with USDC accounting.

-The BAse Capital Manifesto will
+The BAse Capital Manifesto will on following days after some reviews are done to the document;
 ## Tech Stack

 - **Frontend**: Next.js 15, TypeScript, React 19